-Peter is a former ARC Future Fellow whose research interests are closely tied to the Large Hadron Collider (LHC) at CERN in is a high energy particle accelerator and the world's largest scientific instrument.
-Its extreme energies give rise to spectacular phenomena called 'jets' (sprays of nuclear matter produced by fragmenting quarks and gluons) and 'strings' (which enforce confinement of quarks and gluons inside hadrons).
-Peter is the author of an advanced set of computational tools called PYTHIA, which are used to accurately model high energy particle collisions.
+Peter is an ARC Future Fellow whose research interests are closely tied to the Large Hadron Collider (LHC) at CERN in Geneva, where he used to work.
+The LHC is a high energy particle accelerator and the world's largest scientific instrument.
+Its extreme energies give rise to spectacular phenomena called 'jets' (sprays of nuclear matter produced by fragmenting quarks and gluons) and 'strings' (which enforce confinement of quarks and gluons inside 'hadrons') computational tools called PYTHIA, which are used to accurately model high energy particle collisions.
 PYTHIA was exploited in the discovery of the Higgs boson and is one of the most highly cited particle physics publications in the world.